 To reinforce the HKMA’s commitment to run our operations in a sustainable manner, we have drawn up a roadmap to realise our sustainability vision.
 You can find more details about the roadmap including our climate targets, strategies, along with our existing pledges for staff’s wellness and community care on this webpage.

-Building on our ongoing green office initiatives, the HKMA aims to achieve net-zero in Scope 1, Scope 2 and Scope 31 (business air travel) greenhouse gas (GHG) emissions across all areas of its corporate operations by 2050 or earlier.
+Building on our ongoing green office initiatives, the HKMA aims to achieve net-zero in Scope 1, Scope 2 and Scope 3 (business air travel) greenhouse gas (GHG) emissions1 across all areas of its corporate operations by 2050 or earlier.

-As its near-term emissions reduction targets, the HKMA plans to eliminate Scope 1 emissions completely through transitioning all its existing vehicles to electric vehicles, and by implementing decarbonisation strategies and through removal of emissions methods, such as procuring renewable energy certificates, to reduce Scope 2 emissions by 63% by 2030, using 2015 as the base year.
+As its near-term emissions reduction targets, the HKMA plans to eliminate Scope 1 emissions completely through transitioning all its existing vehicles to electric vehicles, and by implementing decarbonisation strategies and through energy saving measures and procuring renewable energy certificates, to reduce Scope 2 emissions by 63% by 2030, using 2015 as the base year.

-In addition, while there are challenges in determining Scope 3 emissions, the HKMA will endeavour to minimise GHG emissions from various sources that are included within Scope 3 emissions, such as paper consumption, waste and business air travel, as far as practicable.
+In addition, while there are challenges in determining Scope 3 emissions, the HKMA will endeavour to minimise GHG emissions as far as practicable from various sources that are included within Scope 3 emissions, such as paper consumption, waste and business air travel.
 Travel emissions will be removed or offset, where appropriate, from 2023 onwards.

 As we take measures to prevent, reduce or eliminate sources of GHG emissions, we will report our GHG emissions on a regular basis.
-In this regard, we have appointed Hong Kong Quality Assurance Agency to verify the HKMA’s target setting approach and emissions data.
+In this regard, we have appointed Hong Kong Quality Assurance Agency to verify the HKMA’s target setting approach and emissions, energy, paper consumption and waste data.

 To deliver on our commitments, our decarbonisation strategies include:

-Find out more about the HKMA’s carbon profile, energy, paper consumption and non-hazardous waste intensity over a five-year period from 2017 to 2021 on pages 195-196 of the Sustainability chapter in the 2021 Annual Report.
+Find out more about the HKMA’s carbon profile, energy, paper consumption and non-hazardous waste intensity over the period from 2015 to 2022 on pages 38 to 40 of the Sustainability Report 2022.

-The HKMA is making its best efforts to promote an environmentally friendly marketplace, by advocating measures that enhance operational efficiency and minimise resource consumption for both the HKMA and the financial industry:
+The HKMA is making its best efforts to promote an environmentally friendly marketplace, by advocating measures that enhance operational efficiency and minimise resource consumption for the HKMA, the financial industry and the economy:

 Our staff are valuable assets of the HKMA.
 We promote work-life balance and seek to foster a healthy and inclusive workplace that enhances staff’s well-being.
 We value every employee’s opinion and provide various communication tools for staff to offer their advice and express concerns.